 - (a) Except in cases where the Council (via the Senate) implements new rules with immediate effect, a student may, for an undergraduate qualification, only register at the UFS for the minimum period allowed for that qualification plus an additional two (2) years, with the second period following directly after the first, and must complete her/his studies for that particular qualification in accordance with the rules applicable at the time of registration. - (b) Should the student interrupt her/his studies, the General Academic Rules and the faculty rules applicable to the time of the registration after interruption will apply. - (c) If a student interrupts her/his studies for reasons other than a lack of academic progress, the maximum period of study will continue to be counted from the year of return, and the continuous revised relevance of a module will be taken into account.
 The student will not be permitted to register in the same programme in which she/he was previously registered if there has been a change in the programme or if the module has been revised for the purpose of continued relevance.
-The student must then register for a new qualification/programme and recognition must be given where it is valid.

-&lt;sup>24 Unless a shorter period was indicated by the faculty in the faculty rule book.

-- (d) A student from another institution of higher education who switches to another qualification remains subject to both the General Academic Rules and the faculty rules that happen to apply at the time of the new registration, except with the dean's approval in respect of faculty rules and with written notification to the Registrar. - (e) A student must compile and distribute a curriculum over a period not shorter than that determined by the Senate, in accordance with the module and venue timetable, the examination timetable, the module prerequisites and the prescribed sequence and composition of modules as required for specific study years. - Depending on a student's academic achievements, the dean may, on the recommendation of the programme director, grant approval to a student to register for additional modules up to a maximum of thirtytwo (32) credits. - (ii) If the additional modules fall under the jurisdiction of another faculty, approval is granted in consultation with the dean of that faculty. - (iii) The relevant faculty committee, based on the recommendation from the relevant academic head of department, may grant approval for a deviation from the approved curriculum to a maximum of thirty-two (32) credits of the overall curriculum, on the condition that: - (aa) the replacement module(s) or credits are offered at the same HEQF level as the original module(s) or credits, or at a higher level; - (bb) the credit load of the replacement module(s) is equal to or higher than the original module(s) and the minimum total number of programme credits is attained, providing that content relevancy was considered as well; - (cc) the coherence in the curriculum was maintained, i.e. that the set of modules built on one another cumulatively to achieve the purpose and outcome of the programme; - (dd) the structure of the deviated curriculum still offers clear majors at higher NQF levels, e.g. a minor cannot serve as a substitute for a major; - (ee) progression in terms of cognitive complexity is taken into account and the content of the deviating or recognised module allows for vertical articulation; - (ff) no deviation may be approved for the major or specialisation module(s) or credits of the qualification; - (gg) no deviation may be approved at the highest HEQF level of the qualification; - (hh) a deviation and/or recognition for a specific module may be approved only once, and - (ii) previous deviations and recognitions are considered when making a decision. - A student is only allowed one opportunity to register for a module(s) of not more than 128 credits, under occasional studies for the purposes of postgraduate admission.
+The student must then register for a new qualification/programme and recognition must be given where it is valid. - (d) A student from another institution of higher education who switches to another qualification remains subject to both the General Academic Rules and the faculty rules that happen to apply at the time of the new registration, except with the dean's approval in respect of faculty rules and with written notification to the Registrar. - (a) A student must compile and distribute a curriculum over a period not shorter than that determined by Senate, in accordance with the module and venue timetable, the examination timetable, the module prerequisites and the prescribed sequence and composition of modules as required for specific study years. - Depending on a student's academic achievements, the dean may, on the recommendation of the programme director, grant approval to a student to register for additional modules up to a maximum of thirty-two (32) credits. - (ii) If the additional modules fall under the jurisdiction of another faculty, approval is granted in consultation with the dean of that faculty. - (iii) The dean may grant approval for a deviation from the approved curriculum to a maximum of thirty-two (32) credits, on the condition that: - (aa) the replacement module(s) or credits are offered at the same HEQF level as the original module(s) or credits, or at a higher level;